KaylaK1/chat-fb-rn/README.md

 # Chat App with Firebase and React Native

-This is from a tutorial at: https://blog.jscrambler.com/build-a-chat-app-with-firebase-and-react-native
+This is based on a tutorial: https://blog.jscrambler.com/build-a-chat-app-with-firebase-and-react-native

 Note: the tutorial and codebase uses useLayoutEffect.
 Although it seems Gifted Chat may only utilize useEffect.
 I am still learning and reading on the differences.